open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/rpc.md

 ## Common remote procedure call conventions

-A remote procedure calls are described by two separate spans, one on the client-side and one on the server-side.
+A remote procedure call is described by two separate spans, one on the client-side and one on the server-side.

 For outgoing requests, the `SpanKind` MUST be set to `CLIENT` and for incoming requests to `SERVER`.